Our last day is Friday 19th December for the Christmas break, and we will be back in the office on 5th January 2026!

 The Ultraroof system is one of the lightest tiled roof options available, making it perfect for smaller conservatory structures that might not support heavier solid roofs.
 Despite being lightweight, it achieves impressive U-values as low as 0.13, providing outstanding thermal efficiency.

 You can specify tile colours, fascias, and even glass panels or roof lanterns for where you need extra natural light.
 The internal ceiling is plastered, allowing you to add downlights or spotlights.
+When considering replacing a conservatory roof with a solid one like an Ultraroof tiled roof, you can appreciate the key benefits of doing so.
+Costs typically range from £6,000 to £12,000, depending on the size, chosen materials, and any custom design features you incorporate.

 If you’re looking for a more contemporary option, the LivinROOF might be perfect.
 This innovative system uses insulated aluminium panels that can be combined with glass sections for added natural light.

 Weighing just 31kg, the LivinROOF is incredibly lightweight while remaining exceptionally strong.
 It’s been wind-tested to withstand hurricane-force winds up to 130mph, so there’s no need to worry about durability.
+When it comes to maintenance, a solid conservatory roof like LivinROOF typically requires less upkeep than glass or polycarbonate options, as it is less prone to leaks, moss buildup, and frequent cleaning.
+Routine checks for debris and ensuring the roof remains free of damage or blockages are generally sufficient, especially when paired with features like stylish bifold doors.

 Whatever type of roof you choose, you’ll enjoy numerous benefits.